 Motivation.
 Program verification has long relied on affine methods.
-Analyzers based on abstract interpretation [11] have mostly been using polyhedric or subpolyhedric domains, as in e.g. [21, 27].
+Analyzers based on abstract interpretation [Cousot and Cousot 1977] have mostly been using polyhedric or subpolyhedric domains, as in e.g. [MathWorks Inc. 2007; Goubault 2013].
 Ellipsoidal (or quadratic) invariants have led to more accurate analyses for some classes of programs.
-They have been used in linear control applications [25] and in program verification of linear recursive filters [14], they are also used locally in the static analyzer Astrée [12].
-More general applications of ellipsoids in program validation can be found in [10, 2].
-The latter reference develops a template approach, based on the linear template original idea of [36].
-In template based methods, the shape of the ellipsoid has to be decided in advance by the user.
-Still, this is an approach which is adapted to control codes: we may use as (quadratic) templates the (quadratic) Lyapunov functions that the control theorist would have introduced to prove the stability of the underlying algorithms, as put forward in [15, 16].
+They have been used in linear control applications [Kurzhanski and Vályi 1997] and in program verification of linear recursive filters [Feret 2004], they are also used locally in the static analyzer Astrée [Cousot et al. 2005].
+More general applications of ellipsoids in program validation can be found in [Cousot 2005; Adjé et al. 2012].
+The latter reference develops a template approach, based on the linear template original idea of [Sankaranarayanan et al. 2005].
+In template based methods, the shape of the